 It is a student centered department that ‘enhance out of classroom education through quality support services and programmes’.
 Services offered by the department are:

-Counseling Services :
+Counselling Services :

 The unit is available to provide students with psychosocial support, career counseling and academic advising.